dbarzin/deming/docs/controls.md

 This screen contains:

+* The clauses,

-* The name of the measurement
+* The name of the measurement,

-* The goal
+* The objective,

-* Data
+* The input data,

-* Completion date, planning date
+* Completion date, planning date,

 * A text area for observations

 * A file area for saving evidence (**CTRL+V** can be used to paste a file or screenshot)

-* A link to download the measurement sheet
+* A link to download the measurement sheet,

-* The computation model applied
+* The computation model applied,

-* The note
+* The note,

-* The score
+* The score,

-* The action plan
+* The action plan,

-* The date of the next check
+* The date of the next check,

 [![Screenshot](images/c3.png)](images/c3.png)
 [![Screenshot](images/c4.png)](images/c4.png)